 To make change to stick, your enablement program must:

 - Ensure the average rep knows exactly what’s expected of them, and where they can find the resources to execute

-- Help reps build the confidence needed to try the new behavior with a customer
+- Help reps build the confidence needed to try the new behaviour with a customer

-- Hold reps accountable for doing the new behavior in the real world and empower managers to coach and inspect it
+- Hold reps accountable for doing the new behaviour in the real world and empower managers to coach and inspect it

 If your program can achieve the above, you can effectively cross the chasm from idea to execution.
 Our VP of Strategic Services, Steve Hallowell, dives deeper into what putting these elements into practice looks like here.

 Does Your Sales Culture Support Learning and Development?